radcli14/radcli14/README.md

 My own interest was in evaluating the built-in physics engine, with focus on its capacity to accurately simulate dynamics.
 Unfortunately, I came away with the impression that the physics engine only "looks" real, its not viable as an engineering tool on its own.
 However, I did gain experience in writing my own, accurate simulation models in the C# language, and rendering them in 3D.
-I have since applied the knowledge gained in my professional job, creating lifelike visualizations of rocket launches using kinematic states estimated from acceleromters.
+I have since applied the knowledge gained in my professional job, creating lifelike visualizations of rocket launches using kinematic states estimated from accelerometers.

 | All The Planets                           | Bouncy Attractors                            |
 |-------------------------------------------|----------------------------------------------|